Optimization Problems for Machine Learning: A Survey: Classification

-While single decision tree models are often preferred by data analysts for their high interpretability, the model accuracy can be largely improved by taking multiple decision trees into account with approaches such as bagging, random forests, and boosting. \JSrev{Bagging creates multiple decision trees by obtaining several training subsets by randomly choosing with replacement data points from the training set and subsequently training a decision tree for each subset.
-Random forests creates training subsets similar to bagging with the addition of randomly selecting a subset of features for training each tree.
-Boosting iteratively creates decision trees where a weight on the training data is set and is increased at each iteration for the misclassified data points so as to subsequently create a decision tree that is more likely to correctly classify previously misclassified data.
-These types of models that make predictions based on aggregating the predictions of individual trees are also known as tree ensemble.
-A mixed-integer optimization model for tree ensemble has been recently proposed in \cite{mivsic2017optimization}.}
+While single decision tree models are often preferred by data analysts for their high interpretability, the model accuracy can be largely improved by taking multiple decision trees into account.
+Such approaches include bagging, random forests, and boosting. \JSrev{Bagging creates multiple decision trees by obtaining several training subsets by randomly choosing with replacement data points from the training set and subsequently training a decision tree for each subset.
+Random forests \revtwoCGblue{create} training subsets similar to bagging with the addition of randomly selecting a subset of features for training each tree.
+Boosting iteratively creates decision trees where a weight on the training data is set and is increased at each iteration for the misclassified data points so as to subsequently create a decision tree that is more likely to correctly classify previously misclassified data. \revtwoCGblue{These} models that make predictions based on aggregating the predictions of individual trees are also known as tree ensemble.
+A mixed integer optimization model for tree ensemble has been recently proposed in \cite{mivsic2017optimization}.}

-Furthermore, decision trees can also be used in a more general range of applications as algorithms for problem solving, data mining, and knowledge representation.
+Decision trees can also be used in a more general range of applications as algorithms for problem solving, data mining, and knowledge representation.
 In \cite{7321423}, several greedy and dynamic programming approaches are compared for building decision trees on datasets with inconsistent labels (i.e, many-valued decision approach).
 Many-valued decisions can be evaluated in terms of multiple cost functions in a multi-stage optimization \cite{AZAD2017910}.
 Recently, \cite{CHIKALOV2018689} investigated conflicting objectives in the construction of decision trees by means of bi-criteria optimization.
-Since the single objectives, such as minimizing average depth or the number of terminal nodes, are known to be NP-hard, the authors propose a bi-criteria optimization approach by means of dynamic programming.
+Since the single objectives, such as minimizing average depth or the number of terminal nodes, are known to be $\mathcal{NP}$-hard, the authors propose a bi-criteria optimization approach by means of dynamic programming.